-Either way you go, they typically cost between $2-$3 a piece depending on the brand.
-Covers range drastically in price, but the average cost is around $15 each.
+Either way, they typically cost between $2-$3 apiece depending on the brand.
+Covers range drastically in price, but the average cost is around $10-$15 each.
 You could probably get a complete system for less than $100-$150.
 They will still be just as functional with second children and beyond.

-Depending on which type of system you go with, I would estimate the cost of a modest, but appropriate amount of diapers for a stash of this system to be around $200–more if you need to buy sized inserts as opposed to one-size.
+Depending on which type of system you go with, I would expect the cost of a modest, but appropriate amount of diapers for a stash of this system to be around $200–more if you need to buy sized inserts as opposed to one-size.

 “Generic” Brand Pockets

 If you were hoping to have a more modern style of cloth diaper, there are some “generic” brands of pocket style diapers that are quite good.
 (These are not to be confused with “Cheapies”, which I will get into next).